-Resistance training, sometimes known as weight training 30 or strength training, is a specialized method of conditioning designed to increase muscle strength, muscle endurance, tone and muscle power.
-Resistance training refers to the use of any one or a combination of training methods which may include resistance machines, dumbbells, barbells, body 35 present invention, a technical garment configured to receive weight, and rubber tubing.
+Resistance training, sometimes known as weight training or strength training, is a specialized method of conditioning designed to increase muscle strength, muscle endurance, tone and muscle power.
+Resistance training refers to the use of any one or a combination of training methods which may 35 include resistance machines, dumbbells, barbells, body weight, and rubber tubing.

-The goal of resistance training, according to the American Sports Medicine Institute (ASMI), is to "gradually and progressively overload the musculoskeletal system so it gets stronger."
-This is accomplished by exerting effort against a 40 specific opposing force such as that generated by elastic resistance (i.e. resistance to being stretched or bent).
+The goal of resistance training, according to the American Sports Medicine Institute (ASMI), is to "gradually and progressively overload the musculoskeletal system so it gets 40 stronger."
+This is accomplished by exerting effort against a specific opposing force such as that generated by elastic resistance (i.e. resistance to being stretched or bent).
 Exercises are isotonic if a body part is moving against the force.
-Exercises are isometric if a body part is holding still against the force.
-Resistance exercise is used to develop the strength 45 and size of skeletal muscles.
+Exercises are isometric if a body part is holding still against 45 the force.
+Resistance exercise is used to develop the strength and size of skeletal muscles.
 Full range of motion is important in resistance training because muscle overload occurs only at the specific joint angles where the muscle is worked.
-Properly performed, resistance training can provide significant functional benefits and improvement in overall health 50 and well-being.
+Properly performed, resistance training can provide signifi-50 cant functional benefits and improvement in overall health and well-being.

 Research shows that regular resistance training will strengthen and tone muscles and increase bone mass.
-Resistance training should not be confused with weightlifting, power lifting or bodybuilding, which are competitive sports 55 involving different types of strength training with nonelastic forces such as gravity (weight training or plyometrics) an immovable resistance (isometrics, usually the body's own muscles or a structural feature such as a door frame).
+Resistance training should not be confused with weightlifting, power lifting or bodybuilding, which are competitive sports involving different types of strength training with nonelastic forces such as gravity (weight training or plyometrics) an immovable resistance (isometrics, usually the body's own muscles or a structural feature such as a door frame). sensors may comprise force sensors, proximity sensors, or other sensors for generating data from which power or incremental power or change in power can be determined.
+The left and right resistance units may each impose a resistance of at least about 5 inch pounds, or at least about 10 inch pounds, or at least about 15 inch pounds.
+At least one of the sensors is configured to measure force applied against the resistance unit during extension.
+At least one of the sensors is configured to measure force applied muscle building, and weight loss.
+Various types of resistance exercise equipment are known, such as free weights, exercise machines, and resistance exercise bands or tubing.